SomeDad/Study/README.md

 During this time, I also decided to brush up more on my basic IT and networking knowledge, so when I have free time but not long enough to sit down for a solid chunk of time I've been going through the Network+ and A+ videos on Udemy by Mike Meyers.
 I really like how Mike Meyers teaches, he's a very visual teacher and explains everything very in-depth but also in lamens terms.

 Over the next few months I have set myself a goal to complete the CySA+ course and sit the exam, as well as to finish going through the entire Network+ and A+ video course (but not sit the exams).

+**26/01/2022** - I sat down and wrote a timeline for study, giving myself a practical amount of time to learn and practice different programs over the next few months while still being able to spend time with family.

+I watched a few "day in the life of a SOC Analyst" videos on Youtube, which really got me in the mood to learn more practically.
+I signed up to Splunk learning to do Splunk Fundamentals 1, which has now changed to a number of single-subject courses that break down specifc uses of Splunk into smaller video segments; Using Fields, Scheduling Reports and Alerts, etc.